scramjetorg/framework-js/spec/race.md

 Parameters:

 - functions: Array of asynchronus functions to be executed in parallel.
-Each function will receive current chunk as a first argument when called.
+Each function will receive current chunk as a first argument when called and additionals `args` if any were passed to `.race()` call.
 The resulting value of the fastest function becomes a new chunk.
+- args: additional optional arguments of type `W` which will be passed to each async function call.

 Returns new `DataStream` instance with the type `U`.

 **Generic signature**:

 ```
-DataStream<T>.race<U>( futures: Function[] ): DataStream<U>;
-future( chunk: T ): Promise<U>
+DataStream<T>.race<U,W>(futures: Function[], ...args: W[]): DataStream<U>;
+future(chunk: T, ...args: W[]): Promise<U>
 ```

+### Language specific notes

+1. In Typesript `func` should return `Promise<U> | U` since we need synchronous execution for synchronous values.
+1. In Python and C++, promises/futures could be resolved synchronously so `Promise<U>` is enough.

 ## Examples